atoy322/mario/Readme.md

 # fast mode (Mario runs very fast!)
 mario -f

-# stop mode (Mario stops 2sec at the center of the terminal screen)
+# stop mode (Mario stops for 2sec at the center of the terminal screen)
 mario -s
 ```

 # Build Requirements
 - gcc
 - make
-- curses
+- curses (or pdcurses if your OS is Windows)